 The major goal of our Board of Directors, put simply, is to keep working toward our goals of restoring shellfish to our bays and estuaries and at the same time become a sustainable organization.
 This will better enable us to move forward with our broad educational goals.

 The last component of our team is our Webmaster, Colin Goldberg of Everbeta LLC.
 Colin’s talent is much appreciated.
 He has designed our logo, print collateral and website.
 Many thanks Colin.

 The Board of Directors for the nonprofit Conscience Point Shellfish Hatchery has experience in research and education; marine biology; environmental stewardship; business management and finance; construction and design; and grant writing and non-profit management.
 Many board members contribute financially, volunteer with ongoing operations and apply their expertise.

-- Principal, Mark C. Matthews Architecture, P.C., in Southampton for 39 years
+- Principal, Mark C. Matthews Architecture, P.C., in Southampton since 1976

 - Rhode Island School of Design BFA 1970, B-Architecture 1971

 - Member, American Institute of Architects since 1978